 Will CECU schedule visits with members of Congress on my behalf?

 Yes.
 If you are an CECU education member institution, we will work to schedule meetings with your Representative or Senators.
-To identify your members of Congress per campus location please visit APSCU’s Grassroots Advocacy Resource Center.
+To identify your members of Congress per campus location please visit CECU’s Grassroots Advocacy Resource Center.
 Then indicate those members of Congress on your registration form.
 Schedules fill-up quickly, so we recommend you register as soon as possible for Hill Day.
-Please request your Hill Day Congressional appointments in advance.
+Please request your Hill Day Congressional appointments by February 23.

 In addition, please indicate the names of students, alumni and employers that will be joining you during your congressional Hill Day office visits.
 This is important, as we must supply a list of attendees to the member’s scheduler in advance of the meeting.